 To ensure you are receiving the appropriate quantity of firewood, make sure to stack your wood into a tightly stacked square and ask if it is consistent in length.
 This way, you can be confident you are getting the correct amount of wood upon purchase.

-The most honest way of measuring firewood is to stack out the wood into a designated space to make sure that you are not spending money on all the air pockets created when firewood is tossed in loose.
+The most honest way of measuring firewood is to stack out the wood into a designated space.
+This will make sure that you’re not spending money on the air pockets created when firewood is tossed in loose.

 If you are picking up firewood yourself from a provider, make sure to measure your truck box or the space you are going to fill to determine the length x width x height.
 This allows you to know the exact quantity of firewood you will be able to take and that you will be charged appropriately for the amount that you can receive in the space provided.

-Lastly, if you receive less firewood than expected, do not feel afraid to reach out to your firewood provider to make any adjustments that are required for your quantity.
-If it is a good and honest company, they will make sure to rectify the fact that you were delivered less wood than you ordered.
+Lastly, if you receive less firewood than expected, don’t be afraid to reach out to your firewood provider.
+A good and honest company will be sure to rectify the fact that you were delivered less wood than you ordered.